CedarsDSN/Galaxy_tutorial/docs/source/Primary analysis/Quality check and read processing.rst

 * Various plots showing per sequence quality scores, per base sequence content, per sequence GC content, per base N content, sequence duplication levels and adapter content.
 One of the plot below shows the per base sequence quality

-* If you would more information on interpreting each of the plots and statistics in the FastQC output, `this <chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf>`_ is a good place to start.
-Scroll down to the "Analysis modules" to look at the interpretation of each plot.
+* If you would more information on interpreting each of the plots and statistics in the FastQC output, `this <https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html>`_ is a good place to start.
+Scroll down to the "Analysis quality metrics" to look at the interpretation of each plot.

 .. figure:: /images/fastqc_sequence_quality.png
    :alt: fastqc plot